What is a Professional Organizer Called?Mar 25, 2022

 Unfortunately, this will cause uncertainty and will leave you, the client, unsure about what the PO is actually called and most importantly, what they actually do.
 But more on that in another blog :)

-Here are a list of titles you can find a professional organizer in a whole list of these following titles:
+Here is a list of titles you can find a professional organizer in a whole list of these following titles:

-Now that you have an idea of what an organizer might be called, there are some common titles that you will generally find an PO not called.
-This can be that these services are outsourced or subcontracted out to other business who have more qualified individuals to help them.
+Now that you have an idea of what an organizer might be called, there are some common titles that you will generally find a PO not called.
+This can be that these services are outsourced or subcontracted out to other businesses that have more qualified individuals to help them.

 Some common titles you may not see a professional organizer identify as it: